sandybhaskar23/AICORE/Airbnb/README.md

 # classification_modelling.py

-This scripts is built on modelling.py but asseses the below classifers to determine the Category each room belongs in and their accuacy of predicting it.
+This scripts is built on modelling.py but assesses the below classifiers to determine the Category each room belongs in and their accuracy of predicting it.
 A full Grid search is used to determine the best parameters.
-T???talk about overfitting

             LogisticRegression
             RandomForestClassifier